What Is proAction?

 The global emergence, and re-emergence of bovine diseases in recent years has had a major impact on the cattle industry, both within Canada and abroad.
 Outbreaks of contagious diseases, such as Foot and Mouth Disease, Bovine Spongiform Encephalopathy (BSE) and Rinderpest in cattle in other countries, have resulted in significant economic losses, as well as animal health and environmental concerns.
 These outbreaks serve as a warning sign of the need for a comprehensive, coordinated approach to bovine biosecurity in Canada.TraceabilityEnvironment

 Environmental sustainability is among Dairy Farmers of Canada’s priorities.
-It has taken several steps toward this commitment to the environment, including:
+DFC has taken several steps toward this commitment to the environment, including:

-- A life cycle analysis, which shows farmers in Canada are doing well compared with other countries in terms of environmental impact.
+- An environmental life cycle analysis (LCA), which shows farmers in Canada are doing well compared with other countries in terms of environmental impact, and are making improvements over time.